 A reading of the account makes one picture a near shake-down.
 "And strangers to the city were no exception."
 One wholesaler who "just got off the train was immediately attacked."
 He insisted, "I don't need a tag.
 I'm just a pickle man."
 That excuse was met with this saucy reply by two young ladies: "Our tags don't need to be pickled, but we need to be tickled, and the only way is to hear the jingle of your coin for a tag."

-So, the concept behind the modern "bikini-carwash" fundraiser may not be so novel after all.
+So, the titillation behind the modern "bikini-carwash" fundraiser may not be so novel after all.

 The Prescott Public Library is located in the downtown area at 215 E. Goodwin St. and offers many programs and events.